peted-davis/WeatherFlow_PiConsole/README.md

 ## Auto-Run Instructions

-If you want to enable the console to auto-run when the Raspberry Pi powers up, copy the wfpiconsole.service.service file into /etc/systemd/system/.
+If you want to enable the console to auto-run when the Raspberry Pi powers up, copy the wfpiconsole.service file into /etc/systemd/system/.
 This .service file assumes you have installed the PiConsole in the default directory (~/wfpiconsole/) and are using the default 'Pi' username.
 If you have installed the PiConsole in a different location, or are using a different username, I assume you know what you are doing and can edit the .service file appropriately.